DETAILED ACTION

 Shoda is similarly directed to a tire application including polybutadiene rubber.
 More particularly, Shoda teaches the specific use of linear polybutadienes having a preferred LCB index of at least 6.4 and T80 values between 3 and 15 since they provide excellent properties, such as wear properties, heat resistance, and impact resilience.
 In such an instance, the polybutadiene rubber is devoid of a filler reactive functional group or a coupling agent and thus constitutes a non-functionalized polybutadiene rubber.
 One of ordinary skill in the art would have found it obvious to use a linear polybutadiene rubber in the tread composition of Zanzig for the benefits detailed above.

 Lastly, regarding claim 29, Zanzig teaches the use of conventional compounding ingredients, such as hydrocarbon resins, in the tire industry (Paragraphs 48 and 50).
-While Zanzig fails to expressly teach the inclusion of a liquid plasticizer, such a material corresponds with conventional compounding ingredients, a shown for example by Lopitaux.
+Zanzig also teaches an exemplary composition including an aromatic oil or liquid plasticizer (Table 1).
+While Zanzig fails to expressly teach a liquid plasticizer loading as required by the claims, such a material loading is consistent with conventional tire rubber compositions, a shown for example by Lopitaux.
 In particular, Lopitaux teaches the combined use of said ingredients (liquid plasticizer and hydrocarbon resin) at a loading between 5 phr and 50 phr in a tire tread composition.
-One of ordinary skill in the art would have found it obvious to include the claimed components in the rubber composition of Zanzig as they are well recognized as providing improved processability in tire tread compositions.
+One of ordinary skill in the art would have found it obvious to include the claimed components at the claimed loadings in the rubber composition of Zanzig as they are well recognized as providing improved processability in tire tread compositions.

 With respect to claim 32, Shoda teaches a preferred LCB index of 6.40 or more and such suggests values less than 6.40 (non-preferred values are within the scope of Shida) that can be viewed as being “about” 5.